 Tribe is a wonderful book, that calls on a number of academic fields, in order to describe Mankind’s search for a sense of belonging.
 Mr. Junger traces this Tribalism from Colonial America, the WWII London Blitz, returning war veterans with PTSD, the lasting psychological effects on rape victims, etc. His book “War” is also an outstanding, sometimes academic, journey into the minds and internal operation of Men in Combat.
-The outstanding review of Tribe, from the Guardian (UK) is linked, as follows: https://www.theguardian.com/books/2016/jun/22/tribe-by-sebastian-junger-revie
+The Guardian (UK) provided this excellent Review of Tribe-On Homecoming and Belonging.

 GRIT: By Angela Duckworth.

 Throughout this book, Professor Duckworth searches for the answer to one of psychology’s most intriguing questions: To what extent are Accomplishments due to Talent, as compared to hard work?
 Are we born with the capability, or must we practice, or compete to achieve it?
 In essence, is it: Nature or Nurture?

 During her research, Angela Duckworth has worked with, interviewed, visited with, or collaborated with: West Point staff and cadets; Pete Carroll and the Seattle Seahawks; various corporate CEOs; Bill and Melinda Gates; college coaches; Olympic Athletes; other social scientists, and even her own daughters.
 This is not another of those Self-Help books; however, some of the lessons learned, by Ms. Duckworth, can make you a better: leader; teacher; co-worker; organizer; parent, etc.

 Moneyball: By Michael Lewis.